bauerca/drag-sort-listview/README.md

 1. Scrolling while dragging is now intuitive and easily customizable.
 2. Arbitrary item heights are supported.
-3./4.
-Dragging/Dropping/Drag-scrolling are mostly clean.
+3. Dragging/Dropping/Drag-scrolling are mostly clean.
+4. (see 3)
 5. Drag initiation is customizable at the per-item level.
 6. Bounds on floating View (big whoop?)